anas-p/iOS-Best-Practices-Coding-Style/README.md

-# The Swift Coding Style guide for NFNLabs
+# The Swift Coding Style guide
 ## Fundamentals:
 - **Clarity at the point of use** is most important goal.
 Entities such as methods and properties are declared only once but used repeatedly.
 - **Write a documentation comment** for every declaration.
 Insights gained by writing documentation can have a profound impact on your design, so don’t put it off.